Meet the cast of Honour - TheNewsTrace

 Who’s DS Andy Craig?
 DS Andy Craig is a police detective engaged on the investigation into the so-called ‘honour killing’ of Banaz Mahmod.

 The place have I seen Mark Stanley earlier than?
-Stanley just lately reprised his function as alcoholic detective Hugo Duffy in the second season of Netflix police procedural drama Legal: UK.
-He additionally just lately starred reverse his Honour co-star Alexa Davies in one other factual time Drama, White Home Farm.
-Different tasks have included Sanditon (as Lord Babington), Elizabeth is Lacking, the TV mini-series Little Girls (as Professor Bhaer) and Run (as Finnie).
+Stanley lately reprised his function as alcoholic detective Hugo Duffy in the second season of Netflix police procedural drama Felony: UK.
+He additionally lately starred reverse his Honour co-star Alexa Davies in one other factual time Drama, White Home Farm.
+Different initiatives have included Sanditon (as Lord Babington), Elizabeth is Lacking, the TV mini-series Little Ladies (as Professor Bhaer) and Run (as Finnie).

 Alexa Davies performs Keilly Jones